Antix5/markovmatch/readme.md

 $$d(X,Y)=||Y-X||_{1,1}$$

-##### We are reaching the core of the algorithm, now let's summarise the maths.
+##### We are reaching the core of the algorithm, now let's summarise the maths

 As explained above, a graph can correspond to a set of strings.

 Let $G$ be a graph and $S$ be a string and $f(S)$ be a function that takes a string and returns a graph.